Davidyz/dotfiles/neovim/.config/nvim/lua/README.md

 Named after the plugins.

+### `./colorscheme`
+>contains settings related to the colorschemes.

+This directory contains both active and inactive colorschemes.
+The active colorscheme may be chosen in `./colorscheme/main.lua`.

 ## Others
 `*/main.lua` is the entry point to all the other configs in that sub-directory.
 In other words, when there is a new file to be added, `require` it in